CS2 Trade Reversal Guide: How to Undo Steam Trades with Trade Protection?

 What is CS2 Trade Reversal?

 CS2 trade reversal is a new feature introduced by Steam’s Trade Protection system.
-It allows players to undo a trade within 7 days if they made a mistake or fell victim to a suspicious transaction.
-When you use this option, all items involved in the trade are automatically returned to their original owners.
+It allows players to undo trades within 8 days if they made a mistake or fell victim to a suspicious transaction.
+When you use this option, all items involved in the trades are automatically returned to their original owners.
 However, activating the reversal comes with a 30-day trade lock and temporary restrictions on the Steam Market.
 This tool is mainly aimed at preventing scams and helping players recover valuable CS2 skins without going through complex support procedures.

-- Open Steam and go to your inventory.
-Log into your Steam account and navigate to your inventory page where all your items are listed.
+1. Open Steam and go to your inventory.
+Log into your Steam account and navigate to your inventory page, where all your items are listed.

-- Check your recent trades.
-Click on “View Trade History” to see all trades made in the last 7 days.
+2. Check your recent trades.
+Click on “View Trade History” to review your latest completed and pending trades.

-- Confirm the action.
-Steam will ask for confirmation, warning you that using this feature triggers a 30-day trade ban and Steam Market lock.
+5. Confirm the action.
+Steam will display a warning explaining that using Reverse Trade triggers a 30-day trade ban and Steam Market lock on your account.
+You must confirm this to proceed.

 You Cannot Undo a CS2 trade if: